 The Marine Corps Fitness Test.
-Candidates will perform “dead-hang” pull-ups to exhaustion, 2 minutes of abdominal crunches, and a three-mile run.
+Candidates will perform “dead-hang” pull-ups to exhaustion, plank, and a three-mile run.
 In order to calculate your score, you can use the Marine Corps PFT Calculator.
 Marines should also practice the Marine Combat Fitness Test which consists of Movement to Contact (880-yard run), 30 Pound Ammo Can Lift (max reps in 2-minutes), Maneuver Under Fire– a timed 300-yard shuttle run in which Marines are paired up by size and perform the following tasks: sprints, agility course, high crawl, low crawl, body drag, fireman carry, ammo can carry, push-ups and grenade throw.
 Here is the CFT Calculator for your reference.

 Navy ROTC Fitness Test

 The Navy Physical Readiness Test (PRT) consists of 2 minutes of push-ups, plank and a 1.5-mile run.
 The standards for the test can be found here.

 To do the best on these tests, you should have a workout plan.
 Get a personal trainer who can put together a plan to work with you on the specific exercises that are tested.
 We also recommend the fitness books by Stew Smith.